ekiwi/rtl-repair/Readme.md

 ### CirFix Repairs

-_This step should take around 24 h._
+_This step should take around 14 h (with 8 threads on a 16-core CPU)._

 We added a script which automatically runs CirFix on all benchmarks used in the original evaluation.
 This script can also parallelize the execution which speeds up the evaluation.
 Please use a conservative number of threads in order not to disadvantage CirFix.
 Half the number of physical cores on your machine is a good starting point, i.e., if your machine has 8 physical cores, use 4 threads.